DianaAgarkova/hello-world/README.md

 # hello-world

+Hi there!

+My name is Diana.
+I learn Python and related topics for Data Science at DSFBL course.

-Learning how to use GitHub
+And at this specific moment I am just learning how to use GitHub.